smartive-education/z-index-next-app-at/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

+## UI-Lib

+The App uses the "@smartive-education/design-system-component-z-index-at" library, which has been created as a design system/component library especially for this application as a preceeding separate project also as part of the aforementioned CAS course.

 ## Use the App